 In the simulator again.
 I start out in the right seat and Dan is in the left.
 He had the airwork down already, so he gets ahead a little and practices V1 cuts.
 V1 cuts are engine failures that occur just at the moment you are are ready to leave the runway.
 He does well, and we move on to the finer art of flying approaches with full automation.
 I’m learning as well as he is during this phase, but worry that I haven’t yet even tried a V1 cut in this airplane while Dan is ahead.
 Then I remember that this isn’t a race.
 Or if it is a race, it is only with yourself.

 It is my turn now in the left seat, and I practice steep turns repeatedly.
 Instead of +/- 250 feet up and down, I hold it to 20′ of deviation and fly the stalls within limits.
-The approach to landing stall needs work, but we spent a good 20 minutes cleaning me up (both Dan and HP contributing), and too much of that intense work becomes non-productive.
+The approach to landing stall needs work, but we spent a good 20 minutes cleaning me up (both my partner and the instructor contributing), and too much of that intense work becomes non-productive.

 We ended the session with me doing a CATII approach using RAW data and no autopilot.
 I landed the airplane on the centerline without ever looking outside.
 What a machine.

 Baron Crash Update.
 Terrence’s instructor Tom got back to me and confirmed it was indeed Terrence’s airplane that went down.
 Later that night, other friends and colleagues called to let me know that Terrence had been killed, along with one other well known airport figure.
 Since Tom was not available as an instructor, Terrence brought Al D along instead.
 Terrence was clearly not yet comfortable in the airplane, and wisely sought further instruction.

 Al was an older gentleman who was a successful retired person, working as a CFI and as an operations guy for the airport for the airport authority.
 Sadly, Al was killed along with Terrence.